Why You Should Switch to a Digital Kanban Board

 As a result, sooner or later, many teams discover the need for an electronic Kanban board.
 Some make it an Excel file, so they could manage data more easily.
 Even though it is a slightly more convenient solution than a physical board, there is a better way.

-Benefits of the Digital Kanban board over the Physical
+Benefits of the Online Kanban board over the Physical

 Recognizing the need of more than a physical board does not tell the whole story about the Kanban software.
 They could really help you apply the method in a whole new way, and even develop it.
 Kanban thrives in the digital world.

 All information is stored in a central place